Toothless5143/Git-Scrappy/README.md

 First you need to install the library using pip, we're using a specific version here.<br>
 `pip install selenium==3.141.0`

-Then you need to run the code and provide the username.
+Then you need to run the code and provide the username.<br>
 `python3 scrappy.py`

 ### License